NameIsGonzo/national_rail_project/local/src/dev/analisis/README.md

 # Syllabus

+## PPM
+Public Performance Measure (24 hours of data)

 ## RTPPM
-RTPPM is a measure of the punctuality of trains in the UK rail network.
-It provides real-time data on the performance of the rail system, helping stakeholders identify areas for improvement and monitor the impact of interventions.
+'Real' Time Public Performance Measure (2 hours of data)

 ## NationalPPM
 The National PPM is a high-level performance metric that aggregates data from across the UK rail network.
-It helps paint a broad picture of the system's performance, capturing trends and changes over time.